Descriptor Examples

 • use the concrete sensor device path for sensor-backed IO (for example /dev/uorb/sensor_accel0, /dev/uorb/sensor_humi0)

-• use named subsystem resources for protocol prerequisites without a concrete device path in the descriptor (for example eth or ble)
+• use named subsystem resources for protocol prerequisites without a concrete device path in the descriptor (for example udp, tcp, or ble)

 This keeps os_required aligned with the actual OS-visible paths used by Dawn on NuttX.